Cold Cores - Helsinki 9.-11.6.2025

 • Koncz, Bendegúz (ELTE, Budapest): The history of galaxy mergers and star formation in IlustrisTNG

-• Mai, Xiaofeng (Shanghai Observatory, University of Helsinki): TBD
+• Mai, Xiaofeng (Shanghai Observatory, University of Helsinki)

 • Mannfors, Emma (University of Helsinki): Lambda Orionis: feedback and dust evolution in irradiated molecular ring